Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Numerical experiments

-and expect, if the algorithm is stable, that the ratio $K(\varepsilon)$ grows at most polynomially.
-However one must be very careful in this process since the original eigenvalue problem presents divergences in certain circumstances (roughly explained bellow) which could lead to the wrong conclusion that this method isn't stable.
-As a consequence of lemma \ref{Qcontinuity}, when a self--adjoint extension is parameterized by a unitary matrix $U$ that has eigenvalues close but not equal to $-1$, it may happen that the eigenvalues of the considered problem take very large negative values.
-However, matrices with -1 in the spectrum can lead to self--adjoint extensions that are positive definite, for example the Dirichlet case.
-Thus, following a path in the self--adjoint extensions' space, it could happen that an infinitesimal change in the arc parameter led to an infinite jump in the eigenvalues.
-For proving stability, it is then necessary to perturb the unitary matrix in a direction of it's tangent space in which this jumps don't appear.
-A path in the self--adjoint extensions' space where these jumps don't occur is, for instance, the one described by the so called ``quasi-periodic boundary conditions'' \cite{As83}.
-In this case the self--adjoint domain is described by functions that satisfy the following boundary conditions $u(0)=e^{i\theta}u(2\pi)$ and $u'(0)=e^{i\theta}u'(2\pi)$, that in fact correspond to the unitary matrix Lets then consider perturbations of the periodic case in the quasi-periodic direction, i.e. lets consider We have calculated the numerical solutions for values of $\varepsilon$ between $10^{-5}$ and $10^{-3}$ in steps of $10^{-5}$ and the discretization size used was $N=250$.
-In this case the relative perturbation is $||i\varepsilon A||/||U||=\varepsilon$, hence the relative error ratio is The results are plotted in figure \ref{estabilidad}.
+where $\epsilon$ is the parameter measuring the size of the perturbation.
+If the algorithm were stable one would expect that the condition number $K(\varepsilon)$ would grow at most polynomially with the perturbation $\epsilon$.
+However, we must be careful in doing so since the exact eigenvalue problem presents divergences under certain circumstances (explained below) which could lead to wrong conclusions.
+In fact, as a consequence of Lemma \ref{Qsemibounded}, we see that when a self-adjoint extension is parameterized by a unitary matrix $U$ that has eigenvalues close but not equal to $-1$, it happens that some eigenvalues of the considered problem take very large negative values.
+However, matrices with $-1$ in the spectrum can lead to self-adjoint extensions that are positive definite, for example, Dirichlet or Neumann self-adjoint extensions.
+Thus, following a path in the space of self-adjoint extensions, it could happen that a very small change in the arc parameter leads to an extremely large jump in the exact eigenvalues.
+Such self-adjoint extensions are precisely the ones that lead in higher dimensions to the problem identified by M.~Berry as a Dirichlet singularity\footnote{Notice again that $U=-\mathrm{1}$ is the unitary matrix describing Dirichlet boundary conditions.} \cite{Be08},\cite{Be09}, \cite{Ma09} and they will be the target of our latter tests.
+For proving the stability it is therefore necessary to perturb the unitary matrix along a direction of its tangent space such that this situation is avoided.
+A path in the space of self-adjoint extensions where these jumps do not occur is, for instance, the one described by the so-called quasi-periodic boundary conditions \cite{As83}.
+In this case, the self-adjoint domain is described by functions that satisfy the boundary conditions $\Psi(0)=e^{i2\pi\epsilon}\Psi(2\pi)$ and $\Psi'(0)=e^{i2\pi\epsilon}\Psi'(2\pi)$, which correspond to the unitary matrix

-As can be seen, $K(\varepsilon)$ grows slowly with $\varepsilon$.
-Fits of the resulting data show that, in every case, the error ratios satisfy power law growths of type $K(\varepsilon)=a\cdot\varepsilon^b+c$ with exponents $-0.89\pm0.02$, $-0.42\pm0.03$, $-0.03\pm0.03$, $0.28\pm0.03$ for the 1st, 2nd , 3rd and 4rd excited states respectively.
-Although the groundstate error ratio has linear growth, and this certainly isn't a bad behavior in the sense that it is polynomial, the result is not trustable because the quotient $|\delta \lambda| / |\lambda|$ is bad conditioned.
-This is due the fact that the groundlevel in the periodic case has $\lambda=0$.\\